Irish mythology: Figures

-Túatha Dé Danann
+Tuatha Dé Danann

-The main supernatural beings in Irish mythology are the Túatha Dé Danann ("the folk of the goddess Danu"), also known by the earlier name Túath Dé ("god folk" or "tribe of the gods").
+The main supernatural beings in Irish mythology are the Tuatha Dé Danann ("the folk of the goddess Danu"), also known by the earlier name Tuath Dé ("god folk" or "tribe of the gods").
 Early medieval Irish writers also called them the fir dé (god-men) and cenéla dé (god-kindreds), possibly to avoid calling them simply 'gods'.
 They are often depicted as kings, queens, bards, warriors, heroes, healers and craftsmen who have supernatural powers and are immortal.
 Prominent members include The Dagda ("the great god"); The Morrígan ("the great queen" or "phantom queen"); Lugh; Nuada; Aengus; Brigid; Manannán; Dian Cécht the healer; and Goibniu the smith.
-They are also said to control the fertility of the land; the tale De Gabáil in t-Sída says the first Gaels had to establish friendship with the Túath Dé before they could raise crops and herds.
+They are also said to control the fertility of the land; the tale De Gabáil in t-Sída says the first Gaels had to establish friendship with the Tuath Dé before they could raise crops and herds.

 They dwell in the Otherworld but interact with humans and the human world.
 Many are associated with specific places in the landscape, especially the sídhe: prominent ancient burial mounds such as Brú na Bóinne, which are entrances to Otherworld realms.
-The Túath Dé can hide themselves with a féth fíada ('magic mist').
+The Tuath Dé can hide themselves with a féth fíada ('magic mist').
 They are said to have travelled from the north of the world, but then were forced to live underground in the sídhe after the coming of the Irish.

-In some tales, such as Baile in Scáil, kings receive affirmation of their legitimacy from one of the Túath Dé, or a king's right to rule is affirmed by an encounter with an otherworldly woman (see sovereignty goddess).
-The Túath Dé can also bring doom to unrightful kings.
+In some tales, such as Baile in Scáil, kings receive affirmation of their legitimacy from one of the Tuath Dé, or a king's right to rule is affirmed by an encounter with an otherworldly woman (see sovereignty goddess).
+The Tuath Dé can also bring doom to unrightful kings.

-The medieval writers who wrote about the Túath Dé were Christians.
-Sometimes they explained the Túath Dé as fallen angels; neutral angels who sided neither with God nor Lucifer and were punished by being forced to dwell on the Earth; or ancient humans who had become highly skilled in magic.
+The medieval writers who wrote about the Tuath Dé were Christians.
+Sometimes they explained the Tuath Dé as fallen angels; neutral angels who sided neither with God nor Lucifer and were punished by being forced to dwell on the Earth; or ancient humans who had become highly skilled in magic.
 However, several writers acknowledged that at least some of them had been gods.

-There is strong evidence that many of the Túath Dé represent the gods of Irish paganism.
-The name itself means "tribe of gods", and the ninth-century Scél Tuain meic Cairill (Tale of Tuan mac Cairill) speaks of the Túath Dé ocus Andé, "tribe of gods and un-gods".
+There is strong evidence that many of the Tuath Dé represent the gods of Irish paganism.
+The name itself means "tribe of gods", and the ninth-century Scél Tuain meic Cairill (Tale of Tuan mac Cairill) speaks of the Tuath Dé ocus Andé, "tribe of gods and un-gods".
 Goibniu, Credne and Luchta are called the trí dé dáno, "three gods of craft".
 In Sanas Cormaic (Cormac's Glossary), Anu is called "mother of the Irish gods", Nét a "god of war", and Brigid a "goddess of poets".
 Writing in the seventh century, Tírechán explained the sídh folk as "earthly gods" (Latin dei terreni), while Fiacc's Hymn says the Irish adored the sídh before the coming of Saint Patrick.
 Several of the Tuath Dé are cognate with ancient Celtic deities: Lugh with Lugus, Brigid with Brigantia, Nuada with Nodons, and Ogma with Ogmios.